 Most of the attention is focused on the pain or discomfort that epilators cause.
 But they are also helpful.
 In fact, their effectiveness compared to shaving is impressive.
 After using an epilator, you won't notice hair regrowth for at least a few weeks.
 And like waxing, hairs are sparser and finer after using an epilator than before.

-However, epilators are not the best hair removal devices, mainly because of the pain they cause.
-Also, they do not offer a permanent solution.
-Alternatives such as IPL, laser and electrolysis are preferable, although they also cost more money.
+However, epilators are not the best devices for hair removal, mainly because of the pain they cause.
+In addition, they do not offer a permanent solution.
+Alternatives such as IPL, Laser and electrolysis are preferable, although they also cost more money.
 In my opinion, the pain and maintenance involved in using an epilator is not worth it, especially since there are alternatives.